 Because of the savor of your good ointments your name is as ointment poured forth, therefore do the virgins love

-ancient times "and your Holy Name was heard in all the earth, and it was more choice than the oil of high office with
+times "and your Holy Name was heard in all the earth, and it was more choice than the oil of high office with which

 The Shulamite is still speaking to Solomon.
 The word for "ointment(s)" here in the Hebrew is SHEMEN meaning